 What is squatting?

-Squatting in residential properties in the UK is illegal and a squatter can be arrested.
+Squatting in residential properties in the UK is illegal, and a squatter can be arrested.
 Under current legislation, if a squatter is found guilty, they can be sent to prison, fined or both.

 People occupying a dwelling unlawfully can also be charged if they damage the building, for example, breaking a window or a door to get in.
 This can be under criminal law or as a civil matter.

-This only applies in England, and Wales – Long term squatters can eventually become the registered owner of a building if they have occupied it continuously for 10 or 12 years.
+This only applies in England and Wales.
+Long–term squatters can eventually become the registered owner of a building if they have occupied it continuously for 10 or 12 years.

-If an occupier applies for adverse possession of a registered property, HMLR will inform the legal owner, who then has 65 days to object to the application.
+If an occupier applies for adverse possession of a registered property, HMLR will inform the legal owner, who has 65 days to object to the application.

 A valid objection will result in the rejection of the occupier’s application.
 However, eviction proceedings must commence to remove squatters and repossess the building.
 Not doing so will cause problems later.

-Circumstances a squatter can be arrested for squatting
+Circumstances, a squatter can be arrested for squatting

-Occupiers can be arrested for squatting if they are living in a residential property, or intend to live there, and:
+Occupiers can be arrested for squatting if they are living in a residential property or intend to live there, and:

 - they did not get the owner’s permission to live in or on the land or building